Our Team

 Adom Jeffers is a parent who’s enjoyed many morning drop-in sessions at Eastside Family Place with his young child.
 He is a teacher and a flight attendant.
 He also loves coaching and playing soccer whenever he can.

-Matthew Smith has lived and worked in East Van for fifteen years.
+Matthew Smith has lived and worked in East Van for 15 years.
 He is a community choir director, music teacher, and professional musician and is currently busy being the full-time caregiver to his two young children.
-He has appreciated the services the ESFP provides since becoming a parent six years ago.
+He has appreciated the services the ESFP provides since becoming a parent eight years ago.